 All of the burger recipes include tips for additional seasoning you may want to add to boost the flavor or change the flavor all together.

 Salt and pepper, garlic or onion powder are typical spices everyone has in their kitchen and can add extra flavor to burger recipes.

 Be sure to follow the guidelines in the recipes as a little usually goes a long way.

-Other seasonings include Worchestershire sauce, grated ginger, grated onion, chopped hot peppers, hot sauces, bbq sauce, dijon mustard, cumin, parsley, smoked paprika, dill, lemon zest, the list really is endless.
+Other seasonings include Worcestershire sauce, grated ginger, grated onion, chopped hot peppers, hot sauces, BBQ sauce, Dijon mustard, cumin, parsley, smoked paprika, dill, lemon zest, the list really is endless.

 You've selected the meat, maybe ground your own and you've added the extra spices and flavors to the meat.

 Now you need to form the patties.
 It sounds pretty simple and it is but here are some helpful tips: